 According to TCM, the Spleen produces Blood, the Spleen governs muscle (including smooth muscle), and Spleen qi holds Blood in the vessels.
 Therefore, weak Spleen qi can cause some types of bleeding disorders (such as heavy menses, or easy bruising), as well as weakened blood vessels, which cause both varicose and spider veins in TCM.
 If the Spleen qi is weak, there will also be poor absorption, so the Spleen will not be able to make enough Blood.
 This can result in various types of deficiency, including anemias.

 Once there is not enough Blood, the circulation will be compromised.
 In other words, Spleen qi deficiency is often a factor in poor blood circulation, which is a factor in varicosity and spider veins.
 Blood circulation is effectively a hydraulic pressure system, and it can’t work properly where there isn’t enough hydraulic fluid.
 This isn’t about blood volume so much as it is about the concentration of blood cells: for example, drinking fluids will help your blood volume return to normal a few hours after donating blood — but it will be weeks before you have fully made up the blood cells you donated.

-TCM tells us that we need enough Blood before it can circulate properly, and that Spleen qi is responsible not only for making Blood, but also for keeping it inside the vessels, and regulating the smooth muscle composing vessel walls.
+TCM tells us that we need enough Blood before it can circulate properly and that Spleen qi is responsible not only for making Blood but also for keeping it inside the vessels and regulating the smooth muscle composting vessel walls.
 This is good news!
 It means that by strengthening digestion, by choosing to eat some things and avoiding others, we can normalize Blood circulation and strengthen Blood vessels.

 Which foods strengthen Spleen qi?
 And which ones weaken Spleen qi?